Finding your new best friend is easy

 We are currently unable to accommodate parties that wish to browse only and/or those who do not have the ability to adopt on the same day.

-To maintain safe physical distancing, we ask that you limit the members in your party to those who will be directly living with the animal.
 If you are interested in dogs and have one or more already residing in your home, we do encourage you to bring your dog(s) so that introductions can be done at our facility prior to adoption, ensuring that the dogs will get along at home.

-If you are contacting us regarding an animal seen on the Adopt-a-Pet website please note that this is an advertising platform shared by multiple rescues and shelters in the Tucson area.
+If you are contacting us regarding an animal seen on the Adopt-a-Pet website please note that this is a platform shared by multiple rescues and shelters in the Tucson area.
 To verify that the pet you are viewing is residing at our facility, please check the upper right-hand corner of the pet’s profile page.
 If the animal is at our facility it will read “I am being cared for by the Humane Society of Southern Arizona.”

 We look forward to seeing you soon!